openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ### Examples (Presentation Exchange) {#response_presentation_exchange}

-The following is a non-normative example of a VP Token containing a single Verifiable Presentation after a request using Presentation Exchange:
+The following is a non-normative example of a VP Token containing a single Verifiable Presentation after a request using [@!DIF.PresentationExchange]:

 <{{examples/response/vp_token_raw_ldp_vp.json}}